-    The following year saw the release of a couple of singles and then their second collection Holiday Album.
-As usual the band spent most of their time on the road in the UK and Europe.
+The following year saw the release of a couple of singles and then came their second collection Holiday Album.
+As usual, the band spent most of their time on the road in the UK and Europe.
 In a masterful combination of ingenuity and career-defining foolishness, they capped their sold-out headlining gig at the London Lyceum by breaking up for dental reasons.

 On the band’s 40th birthday, the entire collected works of Radio Stars are released in a 4CD box set under the Cherry Red imprint – Thinking Inside the Box.
 The first two albums are there, of course, with the Holiday Album has been restored to its original running order with the restoration of the mysteriously-removed-at-the-last-minute Accountancy Blues.
 The 3rd CD (Singles and Rarities) contains all the band’s non-album output, including the bizarrely-lengthened Radio Stars single.
-In a time when most bands were cutting down their tunes make a radio-friendly length, Radio Stars found themselves in the odd position of having to record extra bits to make their tunes longer.
+In a time when many bands were cutting down their tunes to make a radio-friendly single, Radio Stars found themselves in the odd position of having to record extra bits to make their tunes longer.